 More listed on my homepage.

 This book covers new developments in systems performance: in particular, dynamic tracing and cloud computing.
 It also introduces many new methodologies to help a wide audience get started.
 It leads with Linux examples from Ubuntu, Fedora, and CentOS, and also covers Solaris-based distributions.
 Covering two different kernels provides additional perspective that enhances the reader's understanding of each.
-The book is 635 pages plus appendices.
+772 pages.

 This shows how to use DTrace by-example for performance analysis and troubleshooting.
 Solaris was used as the primary OS, with additional examples from Mac OS X and FreeBSD.
 The most difficult challenge for using a dynamic tracing tool (DTrace, SystemTap, etc.) is knowing what to do with it.
 This book provides over one hundred use cases (scripts), which will be invaluable even after the example code becomes out of date.
 1152 pages.